 According to Ghanbari et al. this means focusing on and mastering one concept at a time, and utilizing all of the tools at your disposal.
 Each piece of information should allow students to further build up their mental model.
 High-quality imagery is a key part of this process, reducing both internal and extraneous cognitive load by efficiently presenting information and breaking up dense text.

 So, you just need to make sure you’re including images in your teaching.
 Seems easy, right?
 Not quite.
 As I’m sure you’re aware, finding suitable scientific pictures can be far from easy in biology education.
 Misleading, over-simplified, and out-of-date biology images are widespread.
 Including incorrect information gets in the way of that all-important mental model formation, or can result in your students building their models around incorrect assumptions.

 Good biology pictures are out there, though - it can just take a little while to find them.
-We thought we’d speed up the process by giving you a selection of high-quality illustrations and diagrams from our Lt Biology Collection.
-Simply select the 'Download Biology Images' button below to receive 10 biological images to help your students wrap their heads around everything from DNA to population dynamics.
+We thought we’d speed up the process by giving you a selection of 10 free high-quality illustrations and diagrams from our Lt Biology Collection.
+Simply select the 'Download Images' button below to receive 10 biological images to help your students wrap their heads around everything from DNA to population dynamics.
 Enjoy!

 - Gilbert, John K. "The role of visual representations in the learning and teaching of science: An introduction."
 Asia-Pacific Forum on Science Learning & Teaching, vol. 11, no.1, 2010.

 - Haghani, Fariba, et al. “A Systematized Review of Cognitive Load Theory in Health Sciences Education and a Perspective from Cognitive Neuroscience.”
 Journal of Education and Health Promotion, vol. 9, no. 1, 2020, p.
 176. DOI: 10.4103/jehp.jehp_643_19.